nickshl/SmartPendant/README.md

 ![Image](https://github.com/Devtronic-US/SmartPendant/raw/main/Media/Schematic_Smart_Pendant_v1_1.png "Devtronic SmartPendant Schematic")

+# Precompiled Firmware

+Latest firmware HEX file can be found in Release folder: [SmartPendant.hex](https://github.com/nickshl/SmartPendant/blob/main/Release/SmartPendant.hex)

+To load new firmware [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) is used.
+Connect SmarPendant to PC using USB-C cable.
+Press and hold BOOT0 button, then short press NRST button, couple seconds later BOOT0 button can be released.
+Open STM32CubeProgrammer.
+In top right corner choose "USB" from drop down list.
+If field "Port" in "USB Configuration" show "No DFU detected" click update button near it.
+Click "Connect" button - STM32CubeProgrammer should establish connection and show current device memory content.
+Click "Open File" in left to corner, select firmware HEX file, then click "Download" button in top left corner.
+When flashing is done, close STM32CubeProgrammer and short press NRST button on the Controller to restart it.

+**Note:** if flashing is successful, but firmware isn't work, check STM32CubeProgrammer log.
+If it says "sector 0000 does not exist" erasing operation wasn't successful and new firmware "merged"(write operation can only flip bits from 1 to 0) with old one.
+To fix this issue, press "eraser" button in bottom right corner and click "Ok" button in pop up window.
+After erasing is finished "Device memory" should show only FFFFFFFF.
+Flash new firmware after that.

 # Thanks

 Many thanks to Terje who made this project possible by adding another datastream to grblHAL.